 Every home is different, and every homeowner has a different idea of the kind of home movie theater they’d like to transform that unused space into.
 Cinder block walls can seem daunting; isn’t building your own basement media room a lot of construction?
 Not most of the time!
 You’ve already got most of the infrastructure you need for soundproofed walls and areas without outside light intrusion.
 You likely can’t say that for any of the above-ground rooms in your house.

-There are a tonne of possibilities when it comes to design and layout ideas for a basement home theater – you just have to reconsider your concept of a home movie theater a little bit.
+There are a ton of possibilities when it comes to design and layout ideas for a basement home theater – you just have to reconsider your concept of a home movie theater a little bit.
 Or a lot.
 But who doesn’t love a fresh take on a traditional trope?

 Think Positive: Tips for Starting your DIY Basement Home Theater